elastx/elx-docs/content/en/docs/kubernetes/overview.md

 ### Ordering and scaling

 Ordering and scaling of clusters is currently a manual process involving contact with either our sales department or our support.
-This is a known limitation, but may change in the future.
+This is a known limitation, but we are quick to respond and a cluster is typically delivered within a business day.

 Since Elastx Private Kubernetes 2.0 we offer auto scaling of workload nodes.
-This is based on resource requests meaning it relies on setting realistic requests on your workload.
+This is based on resource requests, which means it relies on the administator to set realistic requests on the workload.
 Configuring auto-scaling options is currently a manual process involving contact with either our sales department or our support.

-### Optional features
+### Optional features and add-ons

-Prior to Kubernetes relase 1.26 we offered NGINX Ingress Controller and cert-manager as optional features.

-If you have an Ingress or certmanager installed by Elastx prior to Kubernetes 1.26 you need to manually upgrade them starting from the Kubernetes 1.26 release.
-In order to do this you can follow the [instruction for ingress here:](../knowledge-base/install-ingress/) and [instructions for certmanager here](../knowledge-base/install-certmanager/)

-If you are ordering a new Kubernetes cluster you need to install an ingress and certmanager on your own behalf.
-We have however created a guide on how to install Nginx Ingress Controller and cert-manager.
-We will also maintain upgrade instructions coming out with new relases over time.
-If you instead wish to use your own ingress contoller you can simply ignore this part.
+We offer a managed cert-manager and a managed NGINX Ingress Controller.

+If you are interested in removing any limitations, we've assembled guides with everything you need to install the same IngressController and cert-manager as we provide.
+This will give you full control.
+The various resources gives configuration examples, and instructions for lifecycle management.
+These can be found in the sections [Knowledge Base](../knowledge-base), [Getting Started](../getting-started) and [Guides](../guides).